vyadh/indexedmap/README.md

 The `IndexedMap` implemented here provides no such guarantees.
-It may be possible to provide features to allow map operations to be staged until a commit phase, but this seems difficult to do in a pluggable fashion because we would also want to stage the secondary index updates.
+It may be possible to provide features to allow map operations to be staged until a commit phase, but this is non-trivial because we would also want to stage the secondary index updates (achieve snapshot MVCC).

 One workable strategy would be to design an application so that updates to the map all happen at the end of each operation.
 This would also fit in with any IO that needs to take place.
-The general idea being that all "risky" operations such as application processing and IO is done first, and the updates to the map (very unlikely to fail) can happen if everything else went well.
+The general idea being that all "risky" operations such as application processing and IO is done first, and the updates to the map (not likely to fail) can happen if everything else went well.
 This, in many applications, is likely good enough.
 For more advance requirements, there is ScalaSTM.

-Here is an example of how this might work with a write-ahead persistence strategy.
+Here is an example of how this might work.

 ```java
 interface ChangeCollector<K, V> {